 Step 4 – Choose the position and scroll depth of the CTA.
 Position can be above the header “Top” or below the footer “Bottom”.
-The scroll depth defines how much does the visitor needs to scroll in order to view it.
+The scroll depth defines how much does the visitor need to scroll in order to view it.
 Our default setting and the recommended value 10px.

 Step 5 – Choose the color scheme you want for the button, texts and other design settings.
-By default the CTA will use the websites default font.
+By default, the CTA will use the websites default font.

 Step 6 – Click on Preview to see how it will look like.
 Any change you make will be reflected in the preview.